koshkokoshka/yt-chat-to-video/README.md

 ## Usage

-1. Download a YouTube video with live chat replay using [yt-dlp](https://github.com/yt-dlp/yt-dlp):
+1. Download the live chat replay using [yt-dlp](https://github.com/yt-dlp/yt-dlp):
     ```bash
     yt-dlp --skip-download --write-subs --sub-lang "live_chat" https://www.youtube.com/watch?v=CqnNp8kwE78
     ```

-2. After the stream download completes, a `<video_id>.live_chat.json` file will appear in the directory.<br>
+2. After running the above command, you will have a file named `CqnNp8kwE78.live_chat.json` in the current directory.
+This file contains the live chat data.<br>
-   Pass this file to the script:
+   Pass this file to the script to convert it into a video:
     ```bash
     python yt-chat-to-video.py [options] <video_id>.live_chat.json -o output.mp4
     ```

-3. When conversion is complete, you'll get an `output.mp4` with rendered live chat
+3. Wait for the script to finish.
+It will generate a video file named `CqnNp8kwE78.mp4` in the current directory with the rendered chat messages.

 ## More common usage examples